The cornerstone of our plan

 Throughout the planning and design process, we’ve welcomed community input.
 The Howard Hughes Corporation and SOM teams explored multiple approaches to the new development, soliciting feedback at neighborhood pop-ups and presenting options during community engagement workshops.

 In planning 250 Water Street, HHC and SOM explored multiple configurations for the site, presenting several options as part of three community wide engagement workshops.
 Earlier concepts included a potential single tower standing nearly 1,000 feet.
-Shaped by feedback from community members, Community Board 1 and elected officials, the highest point of the proposed building is now 470 feet.
+Shaped by feedback from community members, Community Board 1, elected officials, and more recently New York City Landmarks commissioners, the highest point of the proposed building is now 345 feet.

-The new development will also enhance the Seaport by providing community space and improvements to the Peck Slip Play Street area for the neighboring Peck Slip School and Seaport families.
+The new development will also enhance the Seaport by providing community space and improvements to streetscape making it more friendly to pedestrians and Seaport families.

 Benefits we need: affordable housing, jobs, and a vibrant Seaport Museum

-We’ll provide essential funding for the renovation and reopening of the museum and to support ongoing operations.
+We’ll provide essential funding for the renovation and reopening of the museum.

 The plan brings the first MIH affordable housing to the Community Board 1 district.

 What’s next: NYC public land use approvals